bseaver/js1-code-review/README.md

 * Verify / Implement that UI reflects empty result in an informative way

-* Add an additional API call to retrieve the list of specialities, integrate into, form as dropdown and include with query
-  * Verify query appropriately restricts result set

 * Add styling with SASS.
 Use a Gulp task to compile it.
   * $ gem install sass
   * Create scss/styles.scss with background for header